quoxlabs/website/plan.md

 5. Render a display list using the WebGPU API inside Deno.
 6. Open a native window, and pass WebGPU rendering output to it.

-We have completed steps 1-2 and 4-6 in private repositories that we intend to publish at a later point.
-You can look at <https://github.com/KnorpelSenf/servo/tree/ffi/denate> to follow our progress regarding step 3.
+Naturally, since this is a prototype, we are only going to support a tiny subset of DOM nodes.
+Once we are able to demonstrate the functionality, we can expand the scope to cover the remaining nodes.
+This is part of the remaining stages.

 We are already able to run servo on small HTML files, and obtain a display list.
 However, servo bundles SpiderMonkey, and DOM nodes are managed by the GC of SpiderMonkey on the C++ side, which is undesired for our purposes.
 Hence, we have to find a way to carve out the layouting from servo, which requires writing a complete DOM API in Rust.
 (We would have had to do this anyway, but now we have to do it sooner rather than later.)

-Naturally, since this is a prototype, we are only going to support a tiny subset of DOM nodes.
-Once we are able to demonstrate the functionality, we can expand the scope to cover the remaining nodes.
-This is part of the remaining stages.
+## Stage 2: Improving the Stack (Current)

+There are three concurrent goal we currently pursue.

+1. Improving servo to the point that it is usable for us.
+   This includes running it without SpiderMonkey and having it compile to wasm.
+2. Working on "the rest,", i.e. everything from input handling over windowing with winding cross-platform to integrating Rust+wasm+Deno+WebGPU+TSX with a proper API and reactivity/DOM updates.
+3. Avoiding servo in the short run and rely on dioxus/blitz just to see how far we can bring this in order to test "the rest."

+The first point has three ways how we can attempt it:

+1. do nothing, wait for the servo team to fix things for us, spend time on the rest instead
+2. only carve out SM and finish up the existing abstraction to it
+3. go one level down and revise our decision to perform layouting to the display list only, instead, actually port the underlying graphics stack to wasm+WebGPU

+Our initial concern about this was that passing a DL per frame back to JS is faster than performing every single GPU rendering call through the wasm/JS interface, but it turns out that doing JS->WebGPU is virtually slow as wasm->JS-WebGPU.
+That means that rendering should indeed be done in Rust.

+Improving servo to the point where it is usuable for us is inevitable, as no other engine has the broad support we need.
+Apart from doing everything else, this needs to be our main area of contribution for the time being.

-## Stage 2: Stichting Things Together
+## Stage 3: Stichting Things Together

 The six steps listed above only demonstrate each part of the functionality in isolation.
 We have to put all of them together into a library that actually works.